metral/fe-training/modules/module-01-developing-on-k8s.md

    curl the service within the cluster, and outside of it.

 1. Configure [Kubernetes Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) for the `k8s-demo` Deployment:

+In the `k8s-demo` Deployment manifest:

     - Create a readiness probe with a TCP socket check on the listening port of the API Server
     - Create a liveness probe with a HTTP check on the new `/healthz` endpoint

-1. Modify the `/healthz` endpoint in `k8s-demo` to return a HTTP 500.
-What happens to the deployment of the Pods as this new deployment is rolled out?
+1. Modify the `/healthz` endpoint in the `k8s-demo` to return a HTTP 500.
+What happens to the Pors as this new Deployment is rolled out?

-1. Delete the `k8s-demo` deployment and create the [LimitRange](https://kubernetes.io/docs/tasks/administer-cluster/cpu-memory-limit/) provided in the URL:
+1. Delete the `k8s-demo` Deployment and create the [LimitRange](https://kubernetes.io/docs/tasks/administer-cluster/cpu-memory-limit/) provided in the URL:
     ```
     $ kubectl delete deploy/foobar
     $ kubectl create -f https://git.io/v7EoU